Colin Smith (ice hockey)

-Colin Smith (born June 20, 1993) is a Canadian professional ice hockey player currently under contract with Eispiraten Crimmitschau of the DEL2.
-Smith played in the National Hockey League (NHL) and was selected by the Colorado Avalanche in the 7th round (192nd overall) of the 2012 NHL Entry Draft.
+Colin Smith (born June 20, 1993) is a Canadian professional ice hockey player currently under contract with the Hannover Scorpions of the Oberliga.
+Smith played in the National Hockey League (NHL) and was selected by the Colorado Avalanche in the 7th round (192nd overall) of the 2012 NHL entry draft.

 Playing career

 As a youth, Smith played in the 2006 Quebec International Pee-Wee Hockey Tournament with the Edmonton Oilers minor ice hockey team.

 Junior

 Smith, played midget originally with CAC Edmonton Canadians of the Alberta Midget Hockey League.
 In the 2008–09 season Smith joined the Western Hockey League after he was drafted 7th overall in the WHL Bantam draft in 2008 by the Kamloops Blazers.

 As a centre with average size, Smith developed a high hockey sense in his four-year outstanding career.
 He was awarded the Doc Seaman Memorial Trophy when he was only 17 years old, a coveted trophy given to the Western Hockey League's Scholastic Player of the Year.
 In 2011, he played in the Under-18 World Championship in Germany representing Canada.
 "The entire Kamloops Blazers organization is very proud of Colin Smith for earning this award," remarked Craig Bonner, vice-president and General Manager to Kamloops Blazers.
 Smith happens to be the third player to win this award for the Blazers.

 Smith added another feather to his cap, when he was selected by the Colorado Avalanche, becoming the fifth Blazer drafted by the Avalanche, and the first since Ray Macias in 2005.

 In his final year with the Blazers in the 2012–13 season, Smith was a contender throughout the season to be the WHL's leading scorer.
 Alongside linemate J.C.
 Lipon, Smith helped the Blazers set a franchise record in consecutive wins whilst earning consideration for the Canadian World Junior Squad.
 Smith finished fourth overall in league scoring with 106 points in 72 games and was rewarded for his outstanding performance with a selection to the 2013 WHL West First All-Star Team.

 Smith during his tenure with the Marlies in 2016.